-- 1. Students are to park in the student parking lot on the north end of the building. - 2.
-Vehicles are to be parked in designated areas/spaces. - 3.
-Vehicles are never to pass a parked bus loading or unloading. - 4.
-Vehicles should not block or interfere with the passage of other vehicles. - 5.
-Students are not to be in the parking lot during the school day without special permission from school administration. - 6.
-Students are not to loiter in their vehicles upon arrival to or prior to departing from the school parking lot. - 7.
-Parking in the fire lane is prohibited. - 8.
+- 1. Students are to park in the student parking lot on the north end of the building in student designated spaces/areas.
+If students are parking in non-designated areas, they will be asked to move or the vehicle may be towed. - 2.
+Vehicles are never to pass a parked bus loading or unloading. - 3.
+Vehicles should not block or interfere with the passage of other vehicles. - 4.
+Students are not to be in the parking lot during the school day without special permission from school administration. - 5.
+Students are not to loiter in their vehicles upon arrival to or prior to departing from the school parking lot. - 6.
+Parking in the fire lane is prohibited at all times. - 7.
 The front drive is for buses only at loading or unloading time.
 Vehicles must use the northeast entrance/exit during this time.
-No traffic is permitted in the front parking lot while buses are loading and unloading. - 9.
-Use a low rate of speed when buses are in and around the loading/unloading areas of the attendance centers, as many students are changing buses for different destinations. - 10.
+No student vehicle traffic is permitted in the front parking lot while buses are loading and unloading. - 8.
+Use a low rate of speed when buses are in and around the loading/unloading areas of the attendance centers, as many students are changing buses for different destinations. - 9.
 If students need to attend to their vehicles for any reason, then they should be escorted by CCSD staff.

-If students are in violation of the responsibilities of safe driving, students may lose their driving and/or parking on school property privilege for an amount of time as deemed by building administration.
+If students are in violation of the responsibilities of safe driving, students may lose their driving and/or parking privilege on school property for an amount of time as deemed by building administration.
+Law enforcement may be called upon as needed.